mohammad-fouladgar/laravel-mobile-verification/README.md

 ### SMS Client

-You can use any SMS service for sending verification messages such as `Nexmo`, `Twilio` or etc. For sending notifications via this package, first you need to implement the `Fouladgar\MobileVerifier\Contracts\SMSClient` contract.
+You can use any SMS service for sending verification messages such as `Nexmo`, `Twilio` or etc. For sending notifications via this package, first you need to implement the `Fouladgar\MobileVerification\Contracts\SMSClient` contract.
 This contract requires you to implement `sendMessage` method.

 This method will return your SMS service api result via a `Payload` object which contains user **number** and **token** message: